Head8che/PocketBook/doc/crc_cards.md

 Confirms book reception | Borrower
 Views borrowed books with description and owner username | Book Scans book ISBN | Scan
-Allow the borrower to view the recieving location of the request book|
+Allow the borrower to view the receiving location of the request book|

 ### Prompt